OpenID4VP Verification Integration Guide

-Inji Verify SDK is a library which exposes React components for integrating Inji Verify features seamlessly into any relaying party application.
+The Inji Verify SDK is a library that exposes React components for seamlessly integrating Inji Verify features into any relying party or verifier application.

 Features